 Carotenoids are antioxidants that aid cell-to-cell communication that controls cell growth, while folate is essential to protect our DNA, the starting point of any change that leads to cancer.

-Berries; contain antioxidants compounds, which may protect your cells from damage linked to cancer that include blueberries, blackberries.
+Berries: contain antioxidants compounds, which may protect your cells from damage linked to cancer that include blueberries and blackberries.